agonbar/SmallTutorials/README.md

 //Print the result
 console.log("The result is "+res);
 ```

+Another good idea is to put comments on the code, specially before each function or a really complicated operation, this doesn't have any repercussions on the result of the running code, but really helps other people (and years-later-you) in reading and understanding the code.

 Notice the [format](http://usejsdoc.org/tags-returns.html) of the multiline code to describe the function, it uses this [format](http://usejsdoc.org/tags-param.html) to make it understandable by automatic documentation generators like [JSDoc](http://usejsdoc.org/index.html), commonly used in big projects to avoid wasting time in keeping the documentation updated.
 Not really necessary at this point, but a good habit to earn from the start.